 The prototype architecture will consist of a virtual server, a set of smartphones, and databases.
 The prototype databases will be identical in structure to those of the final product.
-The data in these databases will represent a simulated subset of real world data.
+The tuples in these databases will represent a simulated subset of real-world data.
+The structure of the prototype is depicted in Figure 3.